abualy/philips-tv-remote-card/README.md

 ## Requirements

- `philips_js` integration: the remote and media player entites are are created by this integration (you can find it [here](https://www.home-assistant.io/integrations/philips_js/))
+ `philips_js` integration: the remote and media player entities are are created by this integration (you can find it [here](https://www.home-assistant.io/integrations/philips_js/))

-if you wanna use channels:
+if you want to use channels:
 - `card-channel-pad` is required (you can find it [here](https://github.com/madmicio/channel-pad))

 - `browser_mod` is required for this channel panel (you can find it [here](https://github.com/thomasloven/hass-browser_mod))